cwarre19/MachineLearningFinal/README.md

 # ML_Final
-This is the repo for our ML class final project
+here is the notebook and raw dataset